 Dorin Smith is a PhD candidate in English at Brown University.
 His work has been published in or is forthcoming from The Henry James Review, Postmodern Culture, and ESQ.
 His research focuses on the intersections of the novel and history of science in the US during the long nineteenth century.
 Currently, he is finishing his dissertation, Fictional Brains: Reflecting on Necessity in American Naturalism, 1797-1910, a project which examines how materialist models of cognition, developed within nineteenth-century neuroscience, biology, and psychology, prefigure the formal possibilities of the novel in America to plot the contradictions of narrative reflection and storyworld necessity.

-Professor: English / Philosophy Director of Honors Program at South Florida State College, Avon Park FL.
-Project Director: NEH Grant “A Sense of Home” An organizer of the “Teaching Philosophy” symposium held annually at the Florida Philosophical Association conference.
+Professor Emerita: English / Philosophy Director of Honors Program at South Florida State College, Avon Park FL.
+Retired July 31, 2020 Project Director: NEH Grant “A Sense of Home” An organizer of the “Teaching Philosophy” symposium held annually at the Florida Philosophical Association conference.
 Chair of the City of Sebring Historic Preservation Commission.

 20th Century British and American Literature, Rhetoric, Cold War History and Culture, Philosophy of History, Antiquity